MaryanGelle/simpleQuiz/README.md

-# General Knowledge Quiz
+# Simple Quiz

-General Knowledge Quiz is a simple and beginner friendly game that aims to test general knowledge through multiple-choice questions.
-It is suitable for anyone, including adults and children.
+The Simple Quiz is an entertaining, instructive, and easy-to-learn game that uses multiple choice questions to assess and broaden your general knowledge.
+It is appropriate for kids, teens, and adults of all ages.

-We welcome you to your new favorite game website that will test your knowledge.
-Since this quiz is a beginer friendly, it will be a good start to challange yourself.
-We believe knowledge should be both fun and rewarding.
-The primary objective of the game is to assess the players general knowledge while also serving as a learning tool.
+Greetings from your new favorite quiz site!
+In addition to testing your knowledge, our game teaches you in an interesting and dynamic way.
+Every question is designed to be both educational and amusing, allowing players to have fun while expanding their knowledge.

+This quiz is the ideal place to start if you want to push yourself, discover new information, or have a fun game of rivalry with loved ones.
+Our objective is to transform curiosity into a joyful experience by making learning rewarding and pleasurable.

 You can access our platform through <a href="https://maryangelle.github.io/simplequiz/" target="_blank" rel="noopener">General Knowledge Quiz</a>

 <div align="center">
   <img src="assets\readme-images\mockup-quizgame.jpg" style="background-color: white" alt="Quiz website mockup on mobile, desktop and Ipad">